-Complete Monster: In this Animated Adaptation of The Death of Superman, Toyman, a psychopath with an unhealthy obsession with children, is the most repulsive villain in the film, despite being a secondary villain.
-After Superman seemingly dies, a crime wave hits Metropolis and Toyman uses a giant robot spider to rob banks, then uses the robot to take a school bus full of children hostage and threatens to drop the bus off a building if the cops don't let him keep the money he stole.
+- Complete Monster: Toyman is a criminal with an unhealthy obsession with children who views the entire world as his plaything.
+Taking advantage of Superman's death, Toyman uses a giant robot spider to rob banks, then uses the robot to take a school bus full of children hostage, threatening to drop the bus off a building if the cops don't let him keep the money.
 Lois Lane manages to save most of the kids, but a robot toy on the bus prevents her and one of the children from leaving.
 Seeing that most of the children he kidnapped have escaped, Toyman attacks Lois and the child.
-Toyman's robot throws the bus off the building with Lois and the child on board.
-Lois and the child are saved by a seemingly returned Superman (really a Superman clone) who easily defeats and captures Toyman.
-Toyman quickly escapes from the police and attacks a day care center.
-The police manage to subdue him, but not before Toyman kills a 4-year-old girl.
-Upon hearing this, the Superman clone becomes enraged and confronts the recently recaptured Toyman.
-Toyman complains that Superman is violating his rights and the Superman clone responds by dropping Toyman to his death.
-Toyman was such a vile excuse for a human being, that after dealing with him, the Superman clone snapped and went from a decent hero to a Knight Templar.
+Toyman's robot throws the bus off the building with Lois and the child on board before being captured.
+Toyman quickly escapes from the police and attacks a day care center, where he kills a four-year-old.

-Ho Yay: Lex Luthor's obsession raised quite a few eyebrows.
+- Ho Yay: Lex Luthor's obsession raised quite a few eyebrows.
 His interactions with clone Superman in the red sun room don't help matters.
-It's one thing to use a red sun room and Kryptonite-knuckled gauntlets to beat up a Superman clone, even if it concludes with straddling the supine Superman clone to taunt "who's your daddy", it's another to grab him and wail, "Why did you leave me?
+It's one thing to use a red sun room and Kryptonite-knuckled gauntlets to beat up a Superman clone while shirtless, even if it concludes with straddling the supine Superman clone to taunt "who's your daddy", it's another to grab him and wail, "Why did you leave me?
 WHY?!"